iliaamiri/iliaamiri/README.md

 <img src="assets/blushHug.webp" height="36">

-As a teammember, I pay attention to the details, maintain a healthy team workflow, give space to my teammates grow, and enjoy working with chill and people who know more than me.
+As a teammember, I pay attention to the details, maintain a healthy team workflow, give space to my teammates to grow, enjoy working with chill folks, and people who know more than me.

 ---